smbct/smbct.github.io/series/x86_64_assembly/pt4.markdown

 In practice, parameters and return values are essential to our programs.
 There are actually different ways to pass information between the functions : you may pass parameters into registers for instance or store them into the stack, it depends on the **convention** that is adopted.

-We will start our pow function by passing the two parameters (the base and the exponent) to our function.
+We will start writing our pow function by passing the two parameters (the base and the exponent) to our function.
 In this example, we pass the two values (the base and the exponent) by using the two registers `rdi` and `rsi` :

 {% highlight nasm linenos %}